martinmoene/scope-lite/README.md

 **scope lite** is a single-file header-only library to provide [C++ standard libraries extensions, version 3](https://en.cppreference.com/w/cpp/experimental/lib_extensions_3) for use with C++98 and later.
 If available, the standard library is used, unless [configured](#configuration) otherwise.

 **Features and properties of scope lite** are ease of installation (single header), freedom of dependencies other than the standard library.
+With C++20, scope guards can be `constexpr`.
+This is a configurable extension with respect to the proposal's specification.

 **Limitations of scope lite** are ... .